Skip to Content

 Daniel Patlan, quoted in a recent report by the news outlet I won't name here, was once again sporting his trademark Davy Crockett-style raccoon-skin cap, but this time he also had a bicycle with him.
 How did he think the rally was going?
 "I've been out here the last couple of weeks and it's at least five times as many people," he said.
 "I think the first time it was maybe five or six people.
 And now there are people on the other side.
 It's good, this is America.
 Everybody has the right to protest."

-To fact-check, in addition to bikeways with physical protection, the project includes ensuring almost all intersections have marked crosswalks and "Walk" signals; curb bump-outs to shorten crossing distances; and pedestrian islands,
+To fact-check, in addition to bikeways with physical protection, the project includes ensuring almost all intersections have marked crosswalks and "Walk" signals; curb bump-outs to shorten crossing distances; and/or pedestrian islands.

-By Monday, I had heard rumors that there was a political campaign element to the opponents' protest and.
-While I didn't know about her recent past, Villalobos was professionally professionally dressed, with a bit of a politician vibe, so I asked if she was running for anything.
+By Monday, I had seen claims that there was a political campaign element to the opponents' protest.
+And while I didn't learn about Villalobos' recent past until after the rally, she was professionally dressed, with a bit of a politician vibe in her responses to me.
+So I asked if she was running for anything.

 Was she the person who organized the rally?
 "I'm not the person," she replied.
 "I'm here with a group of organizers.
 We're calling ourself Archer Guardians."
-They brought a table with hot coffee and cocoa for the crowd.
+She said they brought the table of complimentary hot coffee and cocoa to help the protesters stay warm.

 A man named Mario said he lives in Brighton Park.
 "Archer is very congested as it is, and they're taking up too much space for bike lanes," he argued.
 Mario added that he has several issues with Ald.
 Ramirez's policies besides this one, and instead supports Nolberto Casas for alder.
 Like Patlan, he said he approved of the democratic nature of the dual rallies.
 "Everyone should have the ability to express their opinion.